In Wisconsin:

 It is difficult to determine exactly how many children are abused and neglected each year.
 Several state and national studies have been conducted, but because of the way the data was collected the results can be misleading and may not present an entirely accurate picture.
 For instance, we know that most research is based on cases of child abuse and neglect that have been substantiated by child protective services agencies, agencies which, due to their limited resources, are usually only able intervene in cases deemed to be of serious concern.
 We also know that many cases of abuse and neglect are never even reported.
 However, the most current data report that:

-• 23 substantiated cases of a child having died because of child abuse or neglect
+- 22 substantiated cases involved a child having died due to child abuse and neglect

 Reporting Child Abuse